Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 The right alternative depends on what you're building:

-• Firecrawl if you need search and full-page extraction in one API, LLM-ready output, and support for autonomous agent workflows in production today
+• Firecrawl if you need a curated search index with deep extraction: fresh, full-content results from authoritative sources, LLM-ready output, and support for autonomous agent workflows in production today

 • Exa if semantic understanding matters more than keyword matching, particularly for research-heavy or discovery-driven applications